enso-org/enso/doc/design/type-system/type-discipline.md

   possible desugarings of a function with many optional arguments, but perhaps it could be done lazily on demand.
 - `convert` and floating
+- How do we deal with `Vector3D 1 2 3` as a type?

 <!-- Discussion -->